 But I’m still very interested in sharing little tidbits to help you achieve sweater nirvana.
 These mini-tutorials are chock full of photos, and each steps you through one small aspect of dressing to feel your best and creating sweaters you love to wear.
 More will appear regularly, so be sure to check back!

 Knitting is about more than the scrumptious yarn and the rich connection with our textile history.
 For me, knitting is about producing clothing.
-This upcoming blog series deconstructs some of my favorite outfits, explores how to successfully wear your hand knits, and tackles tough fashion topics.
-Stay tuned!
+This blog series deconstructs some of my favorite outfits, explores how to successfully wear your hand knits, and tackles tough fashion topics.
+Here are the most recent Fashion Friday posts:

 I occasionally work with individual women who want consultations on style, sweater maths, or body shape analysis.
 If you’re interested, please email me and let’s talk!